PythonshellDebugwindow/circles/documentation/01 - The basics.md

 <br />
 *A start circle.*

 Each program has one start circle.
 This is the "entry point" of the program, or where the program starts execution.
 If this circle is ever reentered, the program is terminated.
+Like all circles, start circles can be any size.

 ### 1.2 Normal circles
 ![A normal circle.](../images/normal-circle.png?raw=true)